-This process typically relies on solving a Fredholm integral equation of the first kind \citep{Kress_LinearIntegralEquations}, which is known to be a ill-posed inverse problem, leading to a notably slow convergence rate of the estimator toward its true value \citep{NeweyPowell2003,CarrascoFlorensRenault2007,ChenPouzo2012}.
-However, for the derivation of asymptotic normality, faster convergence rates than $n^{-1/4}$ are typically required for estimation of nuisance functions \citep{Newey1994,AiChen2003,AiChen2007,AiChen2012}.
-Some previous work related to nonignorable missing data tackles the ill-posedness problem by imposing specific parametric model for the missingness mechanism \citep{WangShaoKim2014,AiLintonZhang2020}, which addresses this problem by restricting the nuisance parameter within a finite-dimensional compact space.
-However, bias may arise due to model specification errors, because these models exhibit limited flexibility, and model misspecification is more likely in the presence of missing values.
-For average treatment effect estimation with nonignorable missing confounders, doubly robust estimators have also been proposed \citep{SunLiu2021}, but relying on a correctly specified model of an odds ratio; \cite{YangWangDing2019} proposed a nonparametric two-stage least squares approach for the average treatment effect to avoid model misspecification and proved its consistency.
-However, there are currently no results in the causal inference literature that establish asymptotic theory for nonparametric estimation with nonignorable missing data, and further efforts are required to develop feasible nonparametric inference approaches.
+It typically relies on solving a Fredholm integral equation of the first kind \citep{Kress_LinearIntegralEquations}, which is known to be an ill-posed inverse problem, leading to notably slow convergence of the estimator toward its true value \citep{NeweyPowell2003}.
+For nonignorable missing outcome data analysis, \cite{MiaoLiuLiTchetgenTchetgenGeng2024} tackled the ill-posedness problem by imposing a specific parametric model for an odds ratio function, thereby imposing certain structural constraints on the underlying model.
+They further developed the semiparametric efficiency bound under this modeling framework.
+For causal effect estimation with nonignorable missing covariates, doubly robust estimators have been proposed \citep{SunLiu2021}, but they also rely on a correctly specified model of the odds ratio function.
+However, bias may arise due to model specification errors, which are more likely to occur in the presence of missing values. \cite{YangWangDing2019} proposed a nonparametric two-stage least squares approach for the average treatment effect to avoid model misspecification and proved its consistency.
+While their primary focus is on treatment effect identification, our work instead investigates the asymptotic properties and efficient inference that they did not explore.
+The causal inference literature still lacks a well-developed asymptotic theory for nonparametric estimation under nonignorable missing covariates, and further efforts are required to develop feasible nonparametric inference approaches.